tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ## Neighborhood  Testing

-Testing was done at several poits that where line of sight to the anteanna.
-Antenna was hand held not tune precisely.
-Results are for refrence only.
+Testing was done at several points that had line-of-sight to the antenna.
+The antenna was hand-held, not tuned precisely.
+Results are for reference only, and do not necessarily represent what a permanent deployment could attain at that distance.

 | Point     | Distance    | Ping      |  Speed RX/TX    | Signal   |
 |-----------|-------------|-----------|-----------------|----------|